Sole Proprietorship vs. LLC

 Ownership and Management

-A sole proprietorship has just one person managing the business.
-That owner can make all business decisions as they see fit without input from any third party.
 Of course, most sole proprietors decide to hire employees, legal experts, accounting professionals, and other individuals to help with the daily management of their business.
 But, a sole proprietor only has to ensure their business operates safely and legally and that there’s enough profit to cover business debts.

+The LLC operating agreement outlines each member’s ownership stake in the business, voting rights, and profit share.
+An LLC can be managed by its members or managed by an appointed manager.
 Usually, LLC members decide on company matters in proportion to their ownership stake — called membership units — in the business.

 Liability Protection